Niki-Tester/gamestar/doc/criteria.md

         * [ ] Write code that meets minimum standards for readability (comments, indentation, consistent and meaningful naming conventions).

-        * [ ] Name files consistently and descriptively, without spaces or capitalisation to allow for crossplatform compatibility.
+        * [ ] Name files consistently and descriptively, without spaces or capitalization to allow for crossplatform compatibility.

     * [ ] MERIT CRITERIA: